 After a statement is explained, the explain results are stored in the PMDB.
 This information includes the objects referenced by the statement and the operations performed on these objects.
 The top statements are automatically explained every day.
 You can control how many statements to explain using a setting for the Explain Statements PMDB process in AdminPoint.
-See the Precise Agent InstallerPrecise Administration Guide for details.
+See the Precise Administration Guide.